spring-projects/spring-batch/README.md

 To generate the reference documentation, run the following commands:

 ```
-$ ./mvnw javadoc:aggregate
 $ cd spring-batch-docs
-$ ../mvnw site
+$ ../mvnw antora:antora
 ```

-The reference documentation can be found in `spring-batch-docs/target`.
+The reference documentation can be found in `spring-batch-docs/target/anotra/site`.

 ## Using Docker